triblespace/tribles-deno/readme.md

 - Allow the user to use approprate, self explanatory, names.
 One programmers legacy_date is another programmers sanity_check_date.
 - Allow users to fix past mistakes or missunderstandings.
-Whenever a name in OWL is used it's used.
-Trible don't care about names, only about IDs.
+Whenever a name in OWL is used it's used up.
+Trible don't care about names, only about binary IDs.

-Typing has drawn heavy inspiration from RDFS, in that the type of a value (the meaning of the layout of bytes, not the represenation in a programming language) is only depending on the attribute itself.
+Typing has drawn heavy inspiration from RDFS, in that the type of a value (the meaning of the layout of bytes, not the representation in a programming language) is only depending on the attribute itself.
 With one type per attribute id.
-This has the advantage of giving statically typed programming languages like Rust the ability to properly type queries with the help of statically generated contexts.
+This has the advantage of giving statically typed programming languages like Rust the ability to properly type queries with the help of statically generated namespaces.

 The above information is itself stored as _tribles_ in the form of an ontology.
 You can think of it as a schema in an RDBMS, with the addition of it also